-GEMS Our Own English High School is the largest school in the emirate and serves over 10,400 predominantly Indian girls aged 5-19 (KG to Grade 12).
-The CBSE based school currently has a rating of Very Good by Dubai's education regulator, the KHDA, a level of education it has maintained for the last five years.
+GEMS Our Own English High School is the largest school in the emirate and serves over 10,425 predominantly Indian students aged 3-19 (KG to Grade 12).
+The CBSE based school currently has a rating of Very Good by Dubai's education regulator, the KHDA, a level of education it has maintained for its sixth inspection since 2015-16.

 Located in the Al Warqa'a area, close to the border with Sharjah and on the outskirts of Dubai, GEMS Our Own English High School was established in 1968 by K S Varkey and his wife Mariama Varkey and is the oldest school within the GEMS Group.

-The last four years have seen GEMS Our Own English High School prosper and grow academically under the guidance of Principal Mr. Thomas Mathew Koickal, who joined the school in April 2014.
+The last nine years have seen GEMS Our Own English High School prosper and grow academically under the guidance of Principal Mr. Thomas Mathew Koickal, who joined the school in April 2014.

-GEMS Our Own English High School employs 471 teachers and a further 50 teaching assistants, which may sound like an incredibly large number, but still only gives the school a student to teacher ratio of 22:1.
-Teacher turnover at 15% is on the low side compared with most international schools, although Indian schools generally do turnover staff at a lower rate.
+GEMS Our Own English High School employs 465 teachers and a further 61 teaching assistants, which may sound like an incredibly large number, but still only gives the school a student to teacher ratio of 22:1.
+Teacher turnover at 7% is on the very low side compared with most international schools, although Indian schools generally do turnover staff at a lower rate.
 Post Grade 4 this is an all girls school, which may be one reason why it is also a high performing one.

 This is, simply, one of the largest schools in the UAE, with a population of over 10,400 students - the size of a small town.

 Given its size, the 21 nationalities represented is rather unimpressive - we are used to seeing over twice that for schools one tenth of the size.
 That said, the Indian curriculum is not a global one, unlike GCSEs, A Levels or the IB.
 Students coming from Indian families unsurprisingly therefore represent the majority of students.

-The school also has some 80 students of determination - a number approaching 5% of the school's students, who are supported in terms of their additional learning needs.
+The school also has some 482 students of determination - a number approaching 5% of the school's students, who are supported in terms of their additional learning needs.